Nolan Arenado Preview, Player Props: Cardinals vs. Pirates

 Nolan Arenado At The Plate

-- In 40.8% of his games this season, Arenado has had at least one RBI.
-He's picked up more than one in 18.3% and driven in three or more of his team's runs in 10 contests.
+- Arenado has driven in a run in 49 games this season (40.5%), including 22 games with more than one RBI (18.2%).
+He has also driven home three or more of his team's runs in 10 contests.

-- In 50 of 120 games this year, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.